ipcoutinho/ICD-coding/README.md

 @article{Duarte2018,
     author = {Duarte, Francisco and Martins, Bruno and Sousa, C{\'{a}}tia and Silva, M{\'{a}}rio J}, journal = {Journal of Biomedical Informatics},
-    title = {{Deep neural models for ICD-10 coding of death certificates and autopsy reports in free-text}}, volume = {80},
+    title = {Deep neural models for ICD-10 coding of death certificates and autopsy reports in free-text}, volume = {80},
     pages={64--77},
     year = {2018}